diyjac/SDC-P4/README.md

 #### 3.3.5 Losing Track and Recovery

 Looking at this pattern, it seems that this algorithm could sustain itself forever, but all good things must come to an end, so in this section we will discuss what happens when we loss track of the lane lines and how do we recover.
-For example, the first concrete bridge after the curve has aways been a challenge.
+For example, the first concrete bridge after the curve has always been a challenge.
 First it was the yellow lane lines on white concrete background, now we find that it causes the projection to become misaligned, and so the lane lines no longer match for the right lane line.
 At frame 560, the right lane line finally drops below its 50% threshold at 238 pixel count on the concrete bridge and declares it no longer has confidence in its tracking abilities:

 ![Project Video Frame 560](./output_images/project_video_frame560.png)